SunPj/java-pirate-2d-game-sover/README.md

  - destination position pirate should get to

 Given
- 	- the pirot can move only up and right
+ - the piratе can move only up and right
  - the amount of treasure he collects is the sum of coins all the way pirate get to the destination point

 Expected output is an either an object representing a path and amount of treasure pirot has collected or an error denoting that the target position is out of reach.